Managers are health workers too

 “The case of Yilo Krobo is clear evidence that gathering people, helping them to realise their needs and finding solutions greatly helps in addressing problems.”

-World Health Worker Week is sorely needed for us to show our support for and petition for the better treatment of health workers around the world – especially given the additional challenge of Covid-19.
+World Health Worker Week is sorely needed for us to show our support for and petition for the better treatment of health workers around the world – especially given the additional challenge of COVID-19.
 However, we also need to support them by finding ways to help their managers build the necessary skills to support workers on the ‘frontline’.
-The scaling up of the PERFORM2Scale management strengthening programme in three countries is doing just that.
-Look out for the lessons we are learning at on this site and our Twitter account.
+The progress made so far and the continued scaling up of the PERFORM2Scale management strengthening programme in three countries is doing just that.

 There is more on the interviews and case studies mentioned here:

 - Yilo Krobo district, Ghana and its drive to improve Yaws detection are featured in this briefing paper, as is an interview with the Regional Health Research Coordinator

 - The Salima district, Malawi case study and interviews can be read in this briefing paper

 The end-of-project webinar which revealed our main findings and heard from the people delivering PERFORM2Scale can be viewed here.